About Us

 The life and purpose of Yeshua (Jesus) of Nazareth is the cornerstone of our mission.
 We share the Good News of Elohim’s plan of salvation through His Son—the promised Messiah—and His love to those in need.

 The Torah—as given by Elohim and made manifest in the life of Yeshua—is central to faithful obedience.
-We engage in teaching, sharing, partnering, and investing to advance Messianic Torah observance within the body of believers.
+We engage in teaching, sharing, partnering, and investing to advance Torah observance within the body of believers.

 Vision Statement